synesthesiam/rhasspy/docs/training.md

 3. You cannot share commonly *repeated phrases* across sentences or intents.
 4. There is no way to *tag phrases* so the intent recognizer knows the values for an intent's slots (e.g., color).

 Each of these shortcomings are addressed by considering the space between intent headings (`[Intent 1]`, etc.) as a **grammar** that will *generate* tagged sentences in [rasaNLU's training data format](https://rasa.com/docs/nlu/dataformat/#markdown-format).
-The generated sentences, stripped of their tags, are used as input to [mitlm](https://github.com/mitlm/mitlm) to produce a language model for [pocketsphinx](https://github.com/cmusphinx/pocketsphinx).
+The generated sentences, stripped of their tags, are used as input to [opengrm](https://www.opengrm.org) to produce a language model for [pocketsphinx](https://github.com/cmusphinx/pocketsphinx) or [Kaldi](https://kaldi-asr.org).
 The tagged sentences are then used to train an intent recognizer.

 ### Optional Words